 Strategic Planning Process

-A vision and purpose will encapsulate who you are as a business.
+The foundation of your plan rests on your vision and purpose statements that should encapsulate who you are as a business.
 At the top-most level the statements describe what you want to achieve, and how you will interact with society, your staff and your customers.
 This is the foundation of an assessment that must be made to determine where you are and where you want to go.

-With your vision and purpose sorted, you need to understand clearly how you’re actually going to achieve your goals.
-Setting three strategic priorities will turn an abstract vision into the basis of a succesful plan.
-This is often where the real strategic planning process starts
+There are so many things you could do that the process may become overwhelming.
+By assessing where you are and what is in the market already, you will be able to prioritise on what actually needs to be done.
+Setting three strategic priorities will turn an abstract vision into the basis of a successful plan.
+This is where the real strategic planning process starts

 3. Strategic Objectives

-Strategic objectives break down a strategic priorities into ‘workable’ items.
-They are continuous improvement activities assigned to individuals, and usually fall under four categories: Financial, Customer, Internal Processes and Organisational Capacity.
+Strategic objectives break down the strategic priorities into ‘workable’ items.
+They are continuous improvement activities assigned to individuals and usually fall under four categories: Financial, Customer, Internal Processes and Organisational Capacity.

 4. KPIs and Targets